tjowers95/dotnet-io-concurrency-assignment-tjowers95/README.md

 * The client's request data is hard-coded in the given skeleton.
 For 'extra-credit', implement functionality that allows this information to be deserialized from an XML file (easy) OR read in from the command-line either as arguments or by creating interactivity for gathering the user's request (more difficult).

-* The required fields have already been included in the project skeleton inside of `QuoteField.java` - a DTO [enum](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html).
+* The required fields have already been included in the project skeleton inside of `QuoteField.cs` - a DTO [enum](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html).